 - GEDI saw 77% reduction in CLS and an 8% reduction in bounce rate.

-Start by measuring your site using field tools!
-There are various tools available, from both Google and other providers.
+Start by measuring field data for your site using Real User Monitoring (RUM) tools.
+There are various Google and third-party (3P) RUM tools available already.

 - Search Console